Content by: Erin (Nugent) Bern, RD

-New Mom's have so much to look forward...and learn!
-Read more on the basics of breastmilk...
+New moms have so much to look forward to... and learn!
+Read more on the basics and a few guidelines for breastmilk, pumping and milk storage.

 Learn to Use Your Pump!

-✅ Breast Pumps are an important tool to maintain your milk supply while separated from your baby, and to continue providing valuable breastmilk to your baby.
+✅ Breast pumps are an important tool to maintain your milk supply while separated from your baby.
+Pumping assures that you can continue providing valuable breastmilk to your baby when away.

 ✅ There are various types of pumps: manual, electric and battery options.

-✅ Be sure to read the user manual of your pump before returning to work, and get additional information by seeking out instructional videos either on your pump’s website or by searching youtube.
+✅ Be sure to read the user manual of your pump before returning to work and get additional information by seeking out instructional videos either on your pump’s website.

 1. After assembling the pump, check your flange (also called a breast shield) size.
 It should create a seal around the nipple and areola.